 The Wellness Promotion Task Force has established a diverse membership which includes: students, parents, teachers, food service and school health professionals, school and district administrators, the School Board, and other interested community partners.
-School District employees, community partners and parents.
-Wellness Promotion Task Force meetings are held throughout the school year usually at Fulton-Holland Educational Services Center in the School Board Room.
+Wellness Promotion Task Force meetings are held throughout the school year usually at Fulton-Holland Educational Services Center in the Board Room.